obiwanjacobi/vst.net/Source/Code/readme.md

     => Interop cannot find its package dependencies: https://github.com/dotnet/sdk/issues/11922 => Interop project has hard coded paths to its managed nuget packages => CI Build fails for this reason on GitHub-Actions.
-* [Release] have conditionals to ommit debugging/trace and checks from release builds (perf).
+* [Release] have conditionals to omit debugging/trace and checks from release builds (perf).
     => need to build in dev with Debug and use Release for Deployment.
 Will not be transparent!
 * [CLI/Interop] Add CRT (C-runtime) to output bins and let CLI publish them?
     => adds **a lot** of extra dll's, most of which are not needed...?